MasterControlIncPublic/pdf.js/README.md

     $ git switch master
     $ git merge upstream/master
     ```
-- push `master` up to our fork's repo
+- push `master` up to our fork's repo (include the new tags)
     ```
-    $ git push master
+    $ git push --tags master
     ```

 ### Updating `mc-master` with changes from the upstream master